yassinkortam/zchunk/README.md

 These chunks completely destroy the ability to understand the content of the document.
 The current SoTA is to write a regex to split by line or sentence, and then group sentences using embedding similarity.
 This is called "semantic" chunking.
 However, regex involves need to do custom additional work for every new document type you want to support, and when it breaks the results are poor.

-Here, we present LlamaChunk:
+Here, we present zChunk:

-## LlamaChunk algorithm
+## zChunk algorithm

-The LlamaChunk algorithm is simple: We pick a special token that we know is not in the corpus, e.g. "段".
+The zChunk algorithm is simple: We pick a special token that we know is not in the corpus, e.g. "段".
 - We pick the character "段" because 1. tiktoken always encodes it to exactly one token, 2. it is not in the corpus, and 3. it means "section" in Chinese.

 Then, we ask Llama to repeat the User's message with the "段" token sprinkled throughout.